zimmski/tavor/README.md

 ### <a name="develop-reduce-strategies"></a>Reduce Strategies [![GoDoc](https://godoc.org/github.com/zimmski/tavor?status.png)](https://godoc.org/github.com/zimmski/tavor/reduce/strategy)

 All officially implemented reduce strategies can be found in the [github.com/zimmski/tavor/reduce/strategy package](https://godoc.org/github.com/zimmski/tavor/reduce/strategy).
 Each strategy has a `New*` function which can be used to instantiate a new instance of the strategy with sane default values.
 Additionally all strategies have to implement the [Strategy interface](https://godoc.org/github.com/zimmski/tavor/reduce/strategy#Strategy) which specifies the `Reduce` method that applies the strategy onto a token structure.
-The following example uses the `binarysearch` strategy to reduce a given token.
+The following example uses the `Linear` strategy to reduce a given token.

 ```go
 import (